Looking for wheelchair-friendly trails in national parks? Try these options in and around Adelaide.

 Park in the accessible carpark in the Government Farm 2 carpark and follow the signs for Lorikeet Loop along the mostly bitumen trail.

-It’s recommended to start the walk from Old Government House, and preferably travel in an anti-clockwise direction.
+It’s recommended to start the walk from Old Government House and travel in an anti-clockwise direction.

 Sections of the trail are short and steep and other sections are rough, so assistance may be required.